Harvey Weinstein Has Been Convicted Of Rape In A Landmark #MeToo Case

 In New York State, a person can be convicted of predatory sexual assault when a jury has determined that the person committed a first degree rape, criminal sexual act or aggravated sexual abuse against more than one other person.

 This certainly isn’t the end of Weinstein’s legal sagas.
 When this trial began in early January in New York, new sex crime charges (including forcible rape, forcible oral copulation, and sexual penetration by use of force) against him surfaced in Los Angeles.
 Those accusations were lodged by two women who accused Weinstein of sexually assaulting them in hotels in 2013.
-And that probably won’t be the end, given that the New York trial is a landmark one and a victory for the #MeToo movement.
+And that probably won’t be the end, given that the New York trial is a landmark one and a victory for the #MeToo movement, even before Weinstein’s sentencing at a later date.

 Collectively speaking, Harvey Weinstein has been accused of sexual assault by over 80 women, many of whom found themselves on a massive hit list (to be targeted by his army of private investigators).
 In addition to those looming charges in LA, it’s unlikely that we won’t see more developments following the New York verdict.

-Note: UPDATE: CNN reports that Weinstein has been booked at New York’s Rikers Island jail.
-He’s been tagged with a state ID number, and his team’s “asked for the North Infirmary Unit (NIU) at Rikers Island.”